hypered/forming/README.md

 rules regarding e.g. the creation of contract (e.g. what VAT rate can be used, if a risk declaration is required, ...).

+In addition, I think it can be used to create forms, by allowing to return objects (also called attribute sets, maps, dictionaries) that represent filled forms.

+In other words, it seems a form can be described as: a simple lazily evaluated expression that returns a structured representation of its input, possibly with a list of missing inputs.

+# Example usage

 ```
 $ runghc script.hs a
 Result (Int 5)